In this lesson, we are going to learn the basics about how to form negative sentences.

 You haven’t eaten yet?

-However, if there are any Direct Object, Indirect Object or Reflexive Pronouns (such as “me, te, lo, se…”) before the verb, we need to place no right before those pronouns:
+However, if there is any object pronoun or reflexive pronoun (me, te, lo, se…) before the verb, then we place no right before those pronouns.

 No me gusta esta película.